 - Community participation in watershed management raise their awareness on the issue of climate change and make them more resilient.

 Watershed communities in Nepal are highly vulnerable to the effects of climate change.
 The communities are exposed to biodiversity loss, water and food scarcity, and threats to their lives and livelihood.
-The Building Climate Resilience of Watersheds in Mountain Eco-Regions project demonstrates how to build long-term climate resilience in vulnerable mountain regions through a participatory integrated water resource and ecosystem-based approach.
+Prepared with funding support from the Multidonor Trust Fund under the Water Financing Partnership Facility, the Building Climate Resilience of Watersheds in Mountain Eco-Regions project demonstrates how to build long-term climate resilience in vulnerable mountain regions through a participatory integrated water resource and ecosystem-based approach.
 It shows ADB investments for better water services and resource management.
 Sustainable infrastructure solutions have increased surface water storage and groundwater recharge.
 Now, these upland communities have improved access to and reliable water supply for their domestic use and irrigation.
 Promoting inclusive growth through climate-resilient and sustainable infrastructure have improved their lives.

 We had to travel very far to fetch water.
 We suffered a lot.